Best Core Exercises For Men To Get Rock Solid Abs

 1. Get on your knees and place your hands on the floor in front of your body at shoulder width.

-2. Keep your spine in neutral position and contract your abs and lift one hand and the opposite knee slightly off the floor.
+2. Keep your spine neutral, contract your abs, and lift one hand and the opposite knee slightly off the floor.

 3. Now extend your arm and leg all the way out.
 Try to form a straight plane from your hand to your foot.